-Property

-Our offices were consolidated into a single central hub in 2022 with electricity supplied by renewable energy removing the emissions from our footprint.
-To further reduce emissions actions were taken to close office sections and shutdown of heating and cooling systems during the summer hours and on low hub attendance days preserving energy consumption.
-The Company have been in the process of selling its occupied Streatham property during 2023 and has been preserving the facility with reduced overall utilities services.
+• Property - Our offices were consolidated into a single central hub in 2022 with electricity supplied by renewable energy removing the emissions from our footprint.
+The Streatham office lease was sold in December 2024, the benefits of which will be felt in the 2025 emissions footprint.
+To further reduce emissions, actions were taken to close office sections and shutdown of heating and cooling systems during the summer hours and on low hub attendance days, preserving energy consumption.
+The Group has also signed the London Bridge Decarbonisation Charter, enhancing collaboration opportunities on climate action with surrounding businesses.

-Travel

-The Company operates a hybrid working policy enabling employees to work remotely, a cycle to work scheme and season ticket loan reducing travel or promoting greener transport methods for employees to attend the London Bridge Hub.
-Business travel is monitored monthly and challenged where needed to reduce impact on the dimate.
-The business has a small fleet consisting of green electric vehicle and green/renewable vehicles are used for couriers and Taxi providers as part of our commitment to use more sustainable companies.
+• Travel - The Group operates a hybrid working policy enabling employees to work remotely.
+It also continued a cycle to work scheme and season ticket loan for promoting greener transport methods for employees to attend the London Bridge Hub.
+Business travel is monitored monthly and challenged where needed to reduce impact on the climate.

-Technology
+Technology and suppliers

-The Company has moved to doud based solutions and adapted a digital-first approach to document and other information sharing in the first instance.
-In 2024, The Company has requested carbon emission data from cloud services suppliers to better understand opportunities to reduce emissions as well as the review of data retention to reduce data storage.
+• IT - The Group has moved to cloud-based solutions and adapted a digital-first approach to document and other information sharing in the first instance.
+In 2024, the Group requested carbon emission data from cloud services suppliers to better understand opportunities to reduce emissions as well as the review of data retention to reduce data storage.
+This has further improved transparency on supplier impact, and on carbon reports from all data centres and IT suppliers.